leafOfTree/vim-project/README.md

   \}
 ```

-For project local file map, see below.
+For the project local `file_map`, see below.

 ### Switch between files

-You can define mappings to frequently changed files in project's `init.vim`
+You can define mappings to frequently changed files in the project's `init.vim`

-For example, with below example, you can
+For example, with the below example, you can

 - Switch to `autoload/project.vim` by `'a` and so on